pjve90/wealth_afr/README.md

 In the folder "Data" you can find the file:
 - "dataf.csv" which contains the data necessary for the analysis in a csv file.
 The data consists of:
-    - ID and order, which are variables regarding the personal identification of each women.
+    - ID, which is the number to identify a woman in the sample.
     - afr, which is the age at which a woman had her first birth.
     - dob, which is the year of birth.
     - aoc, which is the age of censoring.